samkemboi12/Box-Office-Analysis/README.md

 This project solves these challenges by analyzing industry trends and delivering actionable recommendations based on data.

 ---
+## Data Preparation Steps
+- Loaded and merged IMDb and The Numbers datasets.

+- Filtered top 10 genres based on frequency.

+- Exploded multi-genre rows for genre-level analysis.

+- Assigned experience levels to directors and actors.

+- Binned production budgets and worldwide gross into Low, Medium, and High categories.

+- Merged and cleaned all relevant tables for analysis.

 ##  Objectives
 - Analyze what film genres and styles are both **highly rated** and **financially successful**.